Article · May 8, 2026

 The Chrome Web Store fee

 A flat USD 5 one-time fee, payable when you create the developer account.
 It covers all your extensions, all their versions, forever.
-Pay it before you start submitting; the account is unusable for publishing until the fee is settled.
+Pay it first.
+The rejection message when you forget (“your account is not eligible to publish”) is not obvious about the cause.

-Submission: the listing fields that matter
+Submission: the listing fields that catch people

 - Permissions.
 Every permission you list (

-The review queue and what triggers re-review
+The review queue and what slows it down

 What triggers a slower review: